Brussels, 22 October 2020

 EaP Panel on Governance and Public Administration Reform, October 2020

 In Moldova, the government approved a reform package for the Public Administration in 2016.
-This year, a serious assessment needs to be made, analysing the implementation of actions, underlined EaP CSF representative, Ianina Spinei.
+This year, a serious assessment needs to be made to analyse the implementation of actions, underlined EaP CSF representative Ianina Spinei.
 Similar to other countries, the pandemic has resulted in a set of reforms, both at the central and local government level, with the aim of making the work more efficient.

 Involving civil society on a larger scale in the monitoring of results and learning points will lead to a more sustainable Public Administration, mentioned Martins Krievins, Regional Manager for EU Neighbourhood East at SIGMA (OECD).
 The exchange of best practices and knowledge between fellow members of civil society represents an efficient way to help achieve tangible results in this area.

 Turning to the post-2020 EaP deliverables, the necessity to involve citizens in the Public Administration Reform was stressed, next to the need of having civil society monitor the achievements in this area.
 Also, the political will is of central importance.
 To mobilise the political will, the more for more principle should be applied.
 In other words, countries that make more progress towards reform, should benefit from a stronger partnership.